2023 Breckland District Council election

 The 2023 Breckland District Council election took place on 4 May 2023 to elect members of Breckland District Council in England.
 This was on the same day as other local elections.
 The boundaries for this election were the same as those used in 2015 and 2019.

 Summary

 Overview

-Previous to this election, the Conservative Party held the council in the 2019 election with a very large majority: it lost a small number of seats in that election, with the Green and Labour parties and some Independent candidates gaining seats.
+Prior to the election, the Conservative Party held the council with a large majority.
+It had lost several seats in the 2019 election, when Labour, the Green Party and independent candidates all made gains.

 In 2023, the Conservative party again lost seats, though maintained a majority on the council with thirty of the 49 available seats.
 The Labour Party made the largest gains, with six additional seats from the district's largest towns of Thetford and Dereham.
 One additional independent was elected, the Green Party lost one of the two seats they had gained in 2019 back to the Conservatives, and the Liberal Democrats gained a seat for the first time in over twenty years.